npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/README.md

 arguments or states are communicated by clear exception messages that help you isolate the problem.

-Finally, there's an API documentation available for each namespace that has been generated with Sandcastle and allows you to navigate through the classes and methods even if you're using the compiled library instead of forking the repository and referencing the code itself.

 Special thanks go to [Alexander Graefenstein](http://www.ginie.eu), [Denis Vaz Alves](http://www.xing.com/profile/Denis_VazAlves) and [Christian Oeing](http://oeing.eu) for the permission to share the code we've